Colin McCahon: Teaching and exhibiting

 In 1960, the family moved to a house in central Auckland.
-In August 1964, McCahon resigned from the Auckland City Art Gallery and began lecturing at the University of Auckland’s Elam School of Fine Arts, where he remained for six years, influencing a generation of artists, including Richard Killeen, Robin White, and Ian Scott.
+In August 1964, McCahon resigned from the Auckland City Art Gallery and began lecturing at the University of Auckland's Elam School of Fine Arts, where he remained for six years, influencing a generation of artists, including Richard Killeen, Robin White, and Ian Scott.

 During the 1960s, McCahon's work enjoyed increased exposure and recognition in New Zealand and internationally.
-McCahon worked almost exclusively in black and white after the mid-'60s and produced a number of works combining numbers and texts, such as Io, and Lark’s Song was based on a poem by Matire Kereama, whose book The Tail of the Fish deepened McCahon’s interest in Mäoritanga and Mäori imagery.
+McCahon worked almost exclusively in black and white after the mid-'60s and produced a number of works combining numbers and texts, such as Io, and Lark's Song was based on a poem by Matire Kereama, whose book The Tail of the Fish deepened McCahon's interest in Māoritanga and Māori imagery.

 In January 1971, he left Elam School of Fine Arts to paint full-time.
 McCahon produced both word and landscape paintings during this period, but words increasingly began to dominate his output.
-His works from this period include Victory Over Death 2, Gate III, and the Necessary Protection series, as well as numerous landscapes of the Kaipara area.
+His works from this period include Victory Over Death 2, gifted to the Australian National Gallery by the New Zealand Government, Gate III, which was made for Auckland Art Gallery's Ten Big Paintings exhibition and later sold to Victoria University, and the Necessary Protection series along with numerous landscapes of the Kaipara area.

+Lois McIvor lived very close to McCahon in Titirangi, nearly next door, and was under the private tutelage of McCahon.

 A second retrospective of his work was presented at Auckland City Art Gallery in 1972, which later toured New Zealand.

 Later years

-In 1975, the Manawatu Art Gallery mounted the first exhibition to examine in detail a particular aspect of his past work, McCahon: Religious' Works 1946–1952.
-The implications of recent work were dealt with in the Govett-Brewster Art Gallery’s 1977 exhibition McCahon’s Necessary Protection; both exhibitions toured.
-Although McCahon’s work still attracted derision, support for his work was growing.
+In 1975, the Manawatu Art Gallery's director Luit Bieringa mounted the first exhibition to examine in detail a particular aspect of his past work, McCahon: Religious' Works 1946–1952.
+The implications of recent work were dealt with in the Govett-Brewster Art Gallery's 1977 exhibition McCahon's Necessary Protection; both exhibitions toured.
+Although McCahon's work still attracted derision, support for his work was growing.

-By the late 1970s, McCahon’s health had deteriorated because of his long-term alcoholism, and he was suffering from dementia through Korsakov’s syndrome by the mid-1980s.
+By the late 1970s, McCahon's health had deteriorated because of his long-term alcoholism, and he was suffering from dementia through Korsakov's syndrome by the mid-1980s.

+Fatu Feu'u founded Tautai Pacific Charitable Trust after having a conversation with McCahon in the 1980s, when McCahon told Fatu that the New Zealand art world was waiting for Pacific artists to make a serious contribution.
+Tautai was the first Pacific gallery in New Zealand.
+Fatu Feu'u is still a patron to this day.

 In 1984, the exhibition "I Will Need Words" was presented as part of the Biennale of Sydney; McCahon was barely able to appreciate his growing international reputation due to his ill health.
 He died in Auckland City Hospital on 27 May 1987.
 On 6 June 1988, his ashes were scattered throughout the Muriwai headland.

 Auckland City Art Gallery presented another retrospective, "Colin McCahon: Gates and Journeys", the following year.
 Further major exhibitions both in New Zealand and overseas have followed.